In the last year I’ve cured my IBS, cut down my body fat, and I feel more energized than ever.

 - Processing digested food from the gut

-Liver is Nature’s Multivitamin
+Beef Liver Nutrition: Liver is Nature’s Multivitamin

 Even though it hasn’t been getting the same attention as it used to, the liver is quite possibly the most nutrient-dense food on the planet.

 Liver used to be an extremely popular delicacy before people started favoring muscle meats for their flavor.
-Often hunter gatherers would go straight for the organ meat before anything else.
+Often hunter-gatherers would go straight for the organ meat before anything else.

 Most people assume that fruits and vegetables are the best way to get your essential vitamins and minerals but beef liver is loaded with even more nutritional value.